Cut descriptions#

 \(c \leq \sum_i \textup{WV}_{ik}\cdot(v_i - V_i^{\textup{ref}}) + \textup{rhs}_k \qquad \text{for all } k,\)

 The cut constraints can be visualized as a 3D plot since there are only two reservoirs in this example.
-The x and y axis correspond to the end volume of each reservoir, while the z axis shows the cut value in terms of future expected income.
-Each cut is a plane in 3D which is spanned around a reference point with the reference volumes as x and y coordinates and the rhs as the z value.
+The x- and y-axes correspond to the end volume of each reservoir, while the z-axis shows the cut value in terms of future expected income.
+Each cut is a plane in 3D which is spanned around a reference point with the reference volumes as x and y coordinates and the rhs as the z-value.
 These points are plotted in 3D scatter plot below.
-The minimal surface spanned by all these cuts are also plotted, which is the effective bound that the optimization problem will see.
+The minimal surface spanned by all these cuts is also plotted, which is the effective bound that the optimization problem will see.
 The surface is found by taking the lowest (most restrictive) cut value over the set of cuts for different values of the reservoir volumes.

 import numpy as np